spoilerdo/spoilerdo/README.md

 Hey, welcome to my github page, enjoy your stay.
 <br>
 Currently working at ehvLINC on a project called ![Suitless]("https://gitlab.com/suitless").
-Also doing my last year of software engineering at Fontys University 💪🏼.
+Also doing my last year of software engineering at Fontys University of Applied Sciences 💪🏼.

 ## Languages and frameworks I've learned so far: